-As per circular No. CMR/R/11/SUP/GESS dated 30-11-1972 of the Director of Agricultural Marketing, Pune and Section 34 of the Maharashtra Amendment Act, 1972 the supervision cost is to be recovered from every purchaser.
-This supervision cost is 5 paise per Rs.
-100 sale proceeds.
+As per circular No. CMR/R/11/SUP/CESS dated 30-11-1972 of the Director of Agricultural Marketing, Pune and Section 34 of the Maharashtra Amendment Act, 1972 the supervision cost is to be d) Other Sources e) External Source

 Section 17 of the Bombay Act and 48 of the Maharashtra Act limited the penalty to Rs.
-500 with imprisonment for the trader who trades without licences.
+500 with imprisonment for the trader who trades without licence.
 Market Committee earns income from its surplus amount invested in government securities.
 It sells specific forms and documents and gets a paltry sum.

 A Market Committee raises money by way of borrowing.
-It gets loans for the expenditure incurred on acquisition of land, construction of building and provision of basic amenities in the market yard.
-The State government sanctions loan after considering its technical and economic aspects and on the ground of its repayment in 15 annual instalments at the interest rate of 5.5%.
+It gets loan for the expenditure incurred on acquisition of land, construction of building and provision of basic amenities in the market yard.
+The State government sanctions loan after considering its technical and economic aspects and on the ground of its repayment in 15 annual installments at the interest rate of 5.5 percent.
 The Maharashtra Act, 1963 provided for creation of Permanent Fund of the Market Committee to pay loan and interest.

 Market Committee gets subsidy to meet its initial expenditure.
-If the annual income of the Market Committee is below Rs.
-10,000 it gets a subsidy of Rs.
-3,000.
+If the annual income of the Market Committee below Rs.
+10000, it gets a subsidy of Rs.
+3000.
 If the annual income is more than Rs.
-10,000, the subsidy is Rs.
-5,000.
+10000 the subsidy is Rs.
+5000.

-Setup of Market Yard and Sub-Market Yard
+K) Setup of Market Yard and Sub-Market Yard